-In day to day routines we heard about the term protocol.
+In day to day routines, we heard about the term protocol.
 What protocol means?
-At very broad level, a protocol is the set of rules.
-If a protocol rules are followed globally then it may be a standard.
+At a very broad level, a protocol is the set of rules.
+If protocol rules are followed globally then it may be a standard.
 Just like the English language.
-It have vocabulary and the grammar.
-The grammar is a set of rules that need to follow to communicate with some one using English language.
+It has vocabulary and grammar.
+The grammar is a set of rules that need to follow to communicate with someone using the English language.
 So as a protocol definition, this is the verbal communication protocol.
-Both parties should understand the protocol, which means both person should know the English language.
+Both parties should understand the protocol, which means both people should know the English language.

 We live in a world, which connects many machines to each other.
-The group of connected machines is network or computer network.
-Communication to each other, protocols are used among machines.
+The group of connected machines is a network or computer network.
+To communicate with each other, protocols are used among machines.
 These protocols are computer networking protocols.
 There are mainly two types of networks which are very popular, telecom network and internet network.
-Both have connected machines , but uses different protocols.
+Both have connected machines but use a different set of protocols.

-Telecom network or PSTN uses protocols specific to GSM standard.
-Telecom protocols, may use the computer network over internet of may have its own dedicated network or physical wires.
-In begning , telecom network was totally a different network.
+Telecom network or PSTN uses protocols specific to GSM standards.
+Telecom protocols may use the computer network over the internet may have its own dedicated network or physical wires.
+In the beginning, the telecom network was totally a different network.
 The network was based on TDM lines named E1 or T1 channels.
-These days the network is mix of TDM and packet based IP network.
+These days the network is a mix of TDM and packet-based IP networks.
 Ss7 is the base protocol, which is used by the traditional telecom’s wired network.

-Voip is one of the example of telecom protocols over IP network.
-Voip uses SIP or session initiation protocol and RTP or Real time transfer protocol for voice services over IP network.
-As voip is new, there are gateways.
-Gateways does the voip to PSTN and vice versa conversion.
+VOIP is one of the examples of telecom protocols over IP networks.
+VOIP uses SIP or session initiation protocol and RTP or Real-time transfer protocol for voice services over the IP networks.
+As VOIP is new, there are gateways.
+Gateways do the VOIP to PSTN and vice versa conversion.

-A computer is a standalone machine , if it is not connected to any network.
-If its connects to the network, a computer should implement the communication protocols.
-Each protocol have list of messages and its flow.
-Message flow means, states etc.
+A computer is a standalone machine if it is not connected to any network.
+If it connects to the network, a computer should implement the communication protocols.
+Each protocol has a list of messages and its flow procedure.
+Message flow means, states, etc.